2026 phonics screening check: administration guidance

 Pupils who are non-verbal or selectively mute

 Pupils who are non-verbal or selectively mute are unable to participate in the check if they do not give verbal responses aloud in school.
-They may be able to identify the words but will not be able to demonstrate that knowledge by speaking the answers aloud.
+They may be able to identify the words but will not be able to demonstrate their knowledge by speaking the answers aloud.

 Selectively mute pupils may demonstrate their knowledge at home informally with a family member who can discuss the outcome with the teacher.
 This arrangement will ensure the pupil has had a similar experience to their peers and gives them an opportunity to demonstrate their skills.

-To avoid a potential security risk to the check materials, this arrangement may only take place after the check period ends on Friday 21 June.
+To avoid a potential security risk to the check materials, this arrangement may only take place after the check period ends on Friday 19 June.

-5. Receiving and storing check materials
+4. Receiving and storing check materials

-If your school will be closed and you have not entered your holiday dates on the PAG or contacted us to arrange an alternative delivery date, contact the national curriculum assessments helpline on 0300 303 3013.
+If your school will be closed in the week beginning Monday 18 May, and you have not yet contacted us to arrange an alternative delivery date, you should contact the national curriculum assessments helpline on 0300 303 3013.

 Schools do not need to order standard versions of the phonics screening check.
 STA sends materials to schools based on school census data.
 You will receive one set of materials per 30 pupils.